Ki-eng/Button_Widget_app/README.md

 ## Output
 The app displays:

-A variety of buttons styled differently.
+A variety of buttons styled differently.<br>
-Console messages logged on button presses.
+Console messages logged on button presses.<br>
 A centered layout with a floating action button at the bottom.